 Teaching online is really difficult when you have your own company.
 A lot of people find out in the first three months that they just can’t do it, and they go back to teaching for DaDaABC and all those Chinese companies.

 Not everyone has the mental strength to deal with the bad times.
 Last year, my income soared month after month until the summer and then it crashed to oblivion.
 I thought I was going to have to quit, but I managed to get through a bad month and then recover.
 My business was doing well until February of this year, when Covid-19 hit Asia and people cut back on education spending.
 Thankfully, I struggled through February and March, and then things improved a little in April and then again in May and June.
-Fingers crossed that it continues this recovery.

 The thing is: if my business spiralled, I could survive several bad months as I make the changes needed to survive.
 I am careful to hold funds back to get through the dark days.
 I save, I invest, and I live a pretty minimalist life.
 But then, it also helps that I have no wife or kids.